Harsh2098/Privacy-Policy/BINGO_POLICY.md

 Thank you for playing Bingo.
 Bingo with Temporal Twist

-HM Production's AUDIO (MIC) PRIVACY POLICY
+HM Productions's AUDIO (MIC) PRIVACY POLICY

 HM Production acknowledges and respects the privacy of individuals.
 This Policy covers the Personal Information that we will not disclose your Personal Information when you use speech to text feature.
 “Personal Information” shall mean any information about an